marksalpeter/token/README.md

-# Version 2
+# Use Version 2 Instead
+**Warning: Breaking Changes**

 Version 2 of this package is ready for production use.
-[You can find it here.](https://github.com/marksalpeter/token/v2)
+[You can find it here.](https://github.com/marksalpeter/token/blob/master/v2)

 The order of the `Base62` characters have been changed in `v2` so that the string representation of the `Token` and the `int` representation of the token are in the same sort order.
 This is useful when scaling your app or using NoSQL solutions.
 Special thanks to [@sudhirj](https://github.com/sudhirj) for the suggestion.

 ### References

 https://github.com/ulid/spec

 https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c

 https://developer.twitter.com/en/docs/basics/twitter-ids.html

 ---